thedersen/backbone.validation/README.md

 To configure your validation rules, simply add a validation property with a property for each attribute you want to validate on your model.
 The validation rules can either be an object with one of the built-in validators or a combination of two or more of them, or a function where you implement your own custom validation logic.

+Validating complex objects is also supported.
+To configure validation rules for objects, use dot notation in the name of the attribute, e.g `'address.street'`.

 #### Example

 ```js